b-the-bee/credit-card-fraud-detection/README.md

-Data Preprocessing: Clean and preprocess the dataset using the scripts in the jupyter Notebook.
+Data Preprocessing: Clean and preprocess the dataset using the scripts in the Jupyter Notebook.

 Model Training: Train the Logistic Regression model.